 Red kangaroos hop along on their powerful hind legs and do so at great speed.
 A red kangaroo can reach speeds of over 35 miles (56 kilometers) an hour.
 Their bounding gait allows them to cover 25 feet (8 meters) in a single leap and to jump 6 feet (1.8 meters) high.

-Female red kangaroos are smaller, lighter, and faster than males.
-They also boast a blue-hued coat, so many Australians call them "blue fliers."
+They also boast a blue-hued coat, so many Australians call them "blue

 Larger male kangaroos are powerfully built.
 Like many species, male kangaroos sometimes fight over potential mates.
 They often lean back on their sturdy tail and "box" each other with their strong hind legs.
 Kangaroos can also bite and wield sharp claws, which they may do in battle with an enemy like a dingo.